Passive House Glazing

 Understanding the Physics: U-Values vs. G-Values

-To confidently specify glazing for a high-performance design in Cornwall, you must balance two competing scientific metrics: U-values and g-values.
+To confidently specify glazing for a high-performance design in Cornwall, you must balance two competing metrics: U-values and g-values.

 The U-Value (Thermal Transmittance)